Have you noticed an unusually suspicious-looking cluster of eggs on the leaves and other parts of the plant?

 The physical control of pests is a method of treating problems either mechanically or by affecting their behavior.

 Physical control primarily includes active human participation such as laying traps, catching prey, and disposing of them.

-Most pest problems before they turn into infestation can easily be treated by physical control.
+Most pest problems, before they turn into infestations can easily be treated by physical control.

 Here are some ways to physically control pests.